-Punta Gorda Walmart and the local Walmart Distribution Center has supported our school for the last few years.
+Punta Gorda Walmart and the local Walmart Distribution Center have supported our school for the last few years.
 They have donated gift cards to teachers to use for their classroom needs.
-They have also donated school supplies for families that are unable to afford them.
+They have also donated school supplies for families who are unable to afford them.

 The Punta Gorda Garden Club has donated gardening supplies to help our school Garden Club create a vegetable garden.
-Students gain firsthand knowledge in what it takes to plant a garden and harvest the vegetables.
+Third-fifth grade students gain firsthand knowledge in what it takes to plant a garden and harvest the vegetables.
 This reinforces the science standards students are expected to know by the end of their elementary schooling.